USD/JPY faces the next hurdle at 112.20 – UOB

-Following the recent sharp upside, USD/JPY faces the next resistance at 112.20 in the next weeks, noted FX Strategists at UOB Group.
+The uptrend in USD/JPY now targets the 112.20 level in the short-term horizon, suggested FX Strategists at UOB Group.

 Key Quotes